siyuanchai1999/siyuanchai/content/home/experience.md

 #   Add/remove as many `[[experience]]` blocks below as you like.
 #   Required fields are `title`, `company`, and `date_start`.
 #   Leave `date_end` empty if it's your current employer.
-#   Begin/end multi-line descriptions with 3 quotes `"""`.
+#   Begin/end multi-line descriptions with 3 quotes `"""`. descprtion = missing

 [[experience]]
   title = "Software Engineer Intern" company = "Google"